 EAP Purpose

 EAP lets students know if they are ready for college-level work in English and Math.
 The early signal gives students the opportunity to improve their skills during their senior year or the summer before attending a CSU or community college and can also help students avoid taking the placement tests at the CSU and participating community colleges.
-Incoming students who do not demonstrate readiness for college level Math or English or both, will be required to enroll in Early Start during the summer before coming to the CSU.
+Incoming students who do not demonstrate readiness for college level Math or English or both, will be placed in supported GE English and/or mathematics college-level courses unless they meet the exemption criteria through completion of other multiple measures (ACT, SAT, high school coursework or high school grade point average, and college transfer coursework).

 EAP Mission

-The ultimate goal of the EAP program is to have California high school graduates enter the CSU fully prepared to begin college-level study and to reduce the number of first-time freshmen who need Early Start.
+The ultimate goal of the EAP program is to have California high school graduates enter the CSU fully prepared to begin college-level study and obtain their degree in 4 years.
 EAP is primarily organized into three parts: